Nurse Login

 3. PCC Composition and Roles

 3.1.
-The PCC is comprised of the following College of Registered Nurses of Alberta (CRNA) and Alberta Registered Nurses Educational Trust (ARNET) employee members:
+The PCC is comprised of the following College of Registered Nurses of Alberta (CRNA) employee members:

-2. Senior Financial Officer and Executive Director, Planning and Performance Measurement
+1. Senior Financial Officer and Executive Director, People, Planning and Performance Measurement (SFO)

+3.2.
+The Senior Financial Officer (SFO) shall serve as PCC Chair.

 3.3.
-The Chief Operating Officer (COO) shall serve as PCC Chair.

-3.4.
-The PCC Chair is the direct liaison between the PCC and Council for all PCC-related matters.
+The PCC Chair is the direct liaison between the PCC, Finance & Audit Committee (FAC) and Council for all PCC-related matters.

 4. PCC Working Group